tarwn/lessthandot-hugo/blogs/content/posts/2009-04-08-cidaemon-exe-process-cpu-usage-on-window.md

 Click Start–>Search

-In the Right menu click “Change Preferences”
+In the Right menu click "Change Preferences"

-Then click “With Indexing Service (for faster local searches”
+Then click "With Indexing Service (for faster local searches"

-Then click “Change indexing service settings (advanced)
+Then click "Change indexing service settings (advanced)

 This opens the snap for indexing service.
 Write down you catalogs if you want to recreate them.
 Note: I found no valid reasoning to actually recreate these catalogs although I felt better putting the system back in the state it was.